A Brief History of U.S.

-1791 First Bank of the United States, funded by taxes, supported by Northern merchants, but not Secretary of State Thomas Jefferson and Representative James Madison who believed the South would not benefit.
+1791 First Bank of the United States was funded by taxes and supported by Northern merchants, but not Secretary of State Thomas Jefferson and Representative James Madison both of whom believed the South would not benefit.

 1816 Second Bank of the United States, charted due to difficulty financing the War of 1812 and inflation, President Andrew Jackson opposed its financier president Nicholas Biddle, 20 year charter ran out.

-1893 Panic was caused by railroad overbuilding, shaky railroad financing causing bank failures and a run on the gold supply, and a policy of using both gold and silver metals as a peg for the U.S. Dollar value.
+Panic of 1893 Our First Great Recession was caused by railroad overbuilding, shaky railroad financing causing bank failures and a run on the gold supply, and a policy of using both gold and silver metals as a peg for the U.S. Dollar value.

 1929 The Great Depression was a severe worldwide economic depression that began sudden and total collapse of US stock market prices on October 29.
 Economist still can't agree on a cause.